pavandath/devops-repo/Docker/3-containers.md

 # Exit safely without stopping
 # Use: Ctrl + P + Q

-- Here if you type exit in interactive mode it will exit and container stops to exit safely
-    > ctrl + p + q
-- This will exit the container without stopping it

 # To run a container with detached mode
 docker run centos -d sleep 2000